Drincann/cc/README.md

-# C Interpreter In TypeScript
+# C Compiler In TypeScript

 ## dependencies